 SecurityResistant to preimage and collision attacksResistant to cryptanalysis attacks

-OperationNot reversible, hash can’t be decryptedEncryption is two-way, ciphertext can be decrypted
+OperationNot reversible, it can’t be decryptedEncryption is two-way, ciphertext can be decrypted

 ExamplesMD5, SHA-1, SHA-256, SHA-512AES, RSA, Blowfish, RC4